Ahmed-Estiak/Ahmed-Estiak.github.io/content/project/ML/index.md

 ---
 title:  Classification of Galaxies, Stars, and Quasars from Sloan Digital Sky Survey Data Release 17 Using Different Machine Learning Techniques
 summary: We worked with a specific chunk of data from Sloan Digital Sky Survey data release 17.
 Using machine learning models, we aimed to accurately classify stars, galaxies, and quasars (QSO).
 We applied a total of 15 different machine learning models to our dataset and then applied a voting classifier as an ensemble technique.
 Finally, we were able to increase our classification accuracy to 98.36%.
-We also highlighted comparing our research with a previous study on the same dataset, which had an accuracy of 98%.
+We also compared some key differences of our research with a previous study on the same dataset, which had an accuracy of 98%.
 tags:
   - Astronomy
 date: '2023-10-16T00:00:00Z'